osuosl/beaver-barcamp-pelican/content/pages/about.md

 We invite everyone and anyone in the community and at OSU to enjoy Beaver Barcamp.

+## Parking

+You are free to park anywhere on campus for free as long as its not a reserved or metered stall.
+There is a [large parking lot][parking] to the north of Kelly Engineering that should have enough room for everyone.

 ## Sponsorship

 Want to help sponsor and support Beaver Beaver BarCamp?
 Please email